lindsayrr8/lindsayrr8.github.io/_posts/2024-09-14-my-new-blog-post.md

 Anyway, recovering from that headache, we still need our statistical mode.
 It will be up to us to create a custom function in order to do that.

 For sanity's sake, I'll call our new function `get_mode()`.
 This part was a little tricky at first.
 There are a lot of good tutorials online to help us accomplish this correctly.
-I used [this one:](https://www.tutorialspoint.com/r/r_mean_median_mode.htm)
+I used [this one](https://www.tutorialspoint.com/r/r_mean_median_mode.htm) and ended up with this:
 ```R
 # Creating a custom mode function
 get_mode <- function(x) {